PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 ## Use-case 6: Apply one/multiple explainable AI method(s) to the image classifier

-- [ ] Discuss the trade-off between accuracy and interpretability of your AI model (applied to the Creative Brief).
+- [ ] Discuss the trade-off between accuracy and interpretability of your AI model (applied to the Creative Brief) in your final project proposal.

-- [ ] Develop an AI model that balances accuracy and interpretability (applied to the Creative Brief).
-Use at least one explainable AI method to achieve this specific task.
+- [ ] Develop an AI model that balances accuracy and interpretability (applied to the Creative Brief) using **at least one explainable AI method** to achieve this specific task.

 :yellow_heart::raised_hands::dancer::snake::computer: